pantheon-systems/documentation/source/content/guides/secrets/01-introduction.md

 ### Disambiguation

-The [Terminus Secrets Manager Plugin](https://github.com/pantheon-systems/terminus-secrets-manager-plugin) should not be confused with the older [secrets plugin](https://github.com/pantheon-systems/terminus-secrets-plugin).
-The former stores secrets in an encrypted backend service while the former just stores them in `/files/private/secrets.json` file.
-When the Pantheon Secrets service reaches general availability, the terminus-secrets-plugin will be discontinued.
+The [Terminus Secrets Manager Plugin](https://github.com/pantheon-systems/terminus-secrets-manager-plugin) should not be confused with the older [terminus-secrets-plugin](https://github.com/pantheon-systems/terminus-secrets-plugin).
+The key differences are:

+- The Terminus Secrets Manager Plugin stores secrets in an encrypted backend service.
+- The older secrets plugin simply stores them in a /files/private/secrets.json file.

+Once the Pantheon Secrets service becomes generally available, the older terminus-secrets-plugin will be discontinued.

 ### Contribute to Pantheon Secrets